michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_os_devlog_1.md

 Then I goofed around trying to build this with MacOS tools until I just gave up and installed `aarch64-elf-binutils` via `homebrew` so I could do things using the more standard GNU toolchain.

-With that I could write `makefile` to build my little program into a valid `kernel.img`.
-First I needed the linker to position the instructions at the right address (as far as I know, this wouldn't matter for this particular program because I'm not doing anything, but as soon as I wrote any position dependent code it would so might as well just start out correct):
+With that I could write a `makefile` to build my little program into a valid `kernel.img`.
+First I needed the linker to position the instructions at the right address (as far as I know, this wouldn't matter for this particular program because I'm not doing anything, but as soon as I wrote any position dependent code it would, so I might as well just start out correct):

 Here's the linker script: